 - Experience high rates of personnel burnout

-- Sub-optimally use precious ministry
+- Sub-optimally use precious ministry resources

 This most often is due not to a lack of desire and effort, but instead a lack of proper equipping.